Applying Non-negative Matrix Factorization with Covariates to the Longitudinal Data as Growth Curve Model

+Applying the inference of Section~\ref{sec:inference} to this fit gives Table~\ref{tab:inf_ortho}.
+The quantity of interest is the sex effect: it is not significant on Basis~1 (the decreasing component, $p=0.381$) but is significant on Basis~2 (the increasing component, $\hat{\theta}=8.63$, $z=3.82$, $p<0.001$), formalizing the steeper male rise noted above.
+The intercepts are trivially significant as baseline magnitudes and, being level parameters, should be read with the caution of Section~\ref{sec:sim}.
+It also reproduces the classical growth-curve-model inference: on the same $\hat{X}$, the male effect on the increasing component is significant under both the working model ($z=3.82$) and the classical GCM ($z=3.83$), and non-significant on the other under both.
+An ordinary straight-line GCM design $X=[\vec{1},\vec{t}]$ gives the same conclusion (male effect significant on the slope, $z=2.61$, $p<0.01$, not on the intercept).

-The optimized $\Theta$ values obtained from the NMF and GCM estimates $\hat{\Theta}$ were almost identical.
-The coefficient of determination based on $X$ optimized by NMF is 0.427, which decreases to 0.422 when a line with the same base number 2 is assumed for $X$.
-Therefore, even when using a growth curve model, it may be better to use X optimized by NMF than X given by the analyst.
+The coefficient of determination of the covariate model based on $X$ optimized by NMF is $0.427$, which decreases to $0.422$ when $X$ is fixed to a straight-line design with the same number of bases ($Q=2$).
+Therefore, even when using a growth curve model, it may be better to use $X$ optimized by NMF than $X$ given by the analyst.